mu-triv/hamming-distance/README.md

 - https://www.geeksforgeeks.org/hamming-distance-between-two-integers/
 - https://www.tutorialspoint.com/hamming-distance-in-python

-I just wonder if I can improve their implementation to make the computation faster, simpler???
+I just wonder if I can improve their implementation to make the computation faster, simpler and working for different types???

 This demonstrates a simple way to compute the hamming distance of two integer numbers.